kukielp/deno-lambda-cdk/README.md

 npm run watch

 ```
-This will start monitoring the CDK stack typscript files and compile them to java script.
+This will start monitoring the CDK stack TypCcript files and compile them to vanilla javascript.
 Keep an eye on the terminal as it will complile the stack code as you make changes and save.

 How do we define a layer in CDK?
 I decide not to build the runetime in this example but show how to deploy a built runtime.
 I took the latest release from:
 [https://github.com/hayd/deno-lambda/releases](https://github.com/hayd/deno-lambda/releases
-) and unzipped the contents into src/later
+) and unzipped the contents into src/layer folder.
+In CDK we define a new layer:

 ```
 const layer = new lambda.LayerVersion(this, 'deno-layer', {
     code: lambda.Code.fromAsset('src/layer'),
     compatibleRuntimes: [lambda.Runtime.PROVIDED],
     license: 'Apache-2.0',
-    description: 'A layer that enebales Deno to run in lambda', });
+    description: 'A layer that enables Deno to run in AWS Lambda', });
 ```
 # Lambda function:
 We can see that AWS provide the 'lambda.Runtime.PROVIDED' value for use when we are leveraging a custom runtime.
-The code will come from src/program folder, in this case a single file called name.ts this file directly is deployed as a typescript file.
-When we create the function we pass in the layer defined above.
+The code will come from src/program folder, in this case a single file called "name.ts" this file directly is deployed as a typescript file.
+When we create the function we pass in the layer defined above ( that value will be the ARB opf the layer ).
 The handler is the name of the file ( eg name )

 ```
 const name = new lambda.Function(this, 'NameHandler', {